ministryofjustice/wasm/README.md

 wasm
 ```

-When called without any additional arguments, `wasm` will output a list of available commands and documentation on how to use them.
+When run without any additional arguments, a list of available commands will be shown.

+Help for particular commands can be seen by passing the `--help` flag.
+For example: `wasm migrate --help` will output help documentation for the `migrate` command.

 ## Requirements